 Also famed as Chenghuang Temple, the Hsinchu City God Temple is among the top-ranked temples in Taiwan.
 After exploring this stunning temple, you may walk through stalls around and try delicious Taiwan food, including the signature rice noodles.

 You may walk along the Tunnel of Nine Turns, which takes a half hour so visitors can enjoy the stunning views of some of the beautiful gorges, rivers, and marble cliffs.
-Hualien County is the well-known destination for marathon runners and cyclists due to its fresh air, stunning view, favorable weather, and a lot of well-paved bike trails.
+Hualien County is a well-known destination for marathon runners and cyclists due to its fresh air, stunning view, favorable weather, and a lot of well-paved bike trails.
 Every year, a lot of marathon events and cycling tournaments are held in Hualien County.

 The maritime and industrial capital, Kaohsiung, is a thriving city and metropolis for Taiwan vacation.
-The weather remains pleasant all year-round, and the scenic attractions nearby have made it the best destination for Taiwan tourism.
+The weather remains pleasant all year round, and the scenic attractions nearby have made it the best destination for Taiwan tourism.

 Visitors can experience various traditions and cultures and try different new foods.
 The Port of Kaohsiung is the busiest and largest harbor in Taiwan, and Kaohsiung International Airport ranks second in terms of passenger count.
 The city has excellent connectivity to several major cities by conventional and high-speed rail and various national freeways.